annarider/NanoDA/DataViz/DataViz D3 & Dimple/README.md

 My data visualization compares which states and districts in the U.S. have the greatest amount of growth in terms of private companies.
 The stacked bar chart shows the percentage growth from 2013 to 2014 and segments the data by industries.
 The data comes from Inc. (http://www.inc.com/).
 This visualization is directed to people interested in founding a company and who want to know which industries in which states are growing the fastest.

 # Design
 - Based on the dataset from Inc. 5000, I decided that a chart that showed the fastest growing companies in the U.S. would be most interesting.
-I chose a bar chart because it would be easy to compare the height of the bars and the x variable (states) is categorical
+I chose a bar chart because it would be easy to compare growth across states taking advantage of the height of the bars as a visual encoding.
-- After creating a mock up of the chart on paper and getting initial feedback, I discovered that the chart was too simple - people wanted
+- After creating a mock up of the chart on paper and getting initial feedback, I discovered that the chart was too simple - people wanted more information and interaction.
+- Therefore I added industry segementation to the data.
+Since the data is categorical, I  chose distinct colors for different industries.
+Different hues show a clear distinction in the industry data, which is better than confusing viewers with a convergent or divergent color palette.
+Ordinarily, I would have kept all the bars the same color the course instructor emphasized that different colored bars in a bar chart do not encode any additional information and can even distract the reader.
+However, because I am encoding additional information about industry, the different colors are appropriate for the reader to be able to see the industry breakdown.
+- A stacked bar chart was the most intuitive way to display the data.
+One person did not like the bar chart because it is hard to compare the height of bars for specific industries.
+I disagreed with this person's feedback because, while not perfect, the bar chart gave me a good way to compare across states using the height of the bar.
+Reading Stephen Few's article, "Data Visualization: Rules for Encoding Values in Graph", his advice for why bar charts are powerful resonated with me and seemed to be a good chart to chose for the story I want to communicate to readers: "Bars are visually the most weighty and dominant of the three objects that we commonly use to encode data in graphs".
+- Another person gave me feedback that the reader should be able to filter on a specific industry.
+This feedback seem to solve the issue raised by the person who did not like stacked bar charts.
+Therefore, I made it possible to click on the legend boxes to filter the chart.
+This change adds a lot of interaction and animation to the chart, like the analogy of the mouth of the "martini" glass, readers can now dive into the data and explore trends interesting to them.
+- I cleaned up the aesthetics of the chart (title, axes labels, etc.) based on feedback that the text was unclear and messy.
+I moved the legend to the right to make room for the title.
+The legend on the right also made it easier for the eye to interpret the different industries because they were listed vertically.
+- I especially spent a lot of time configuring the tooltip because I received recurring feedback that the tooltip was confusing, didn't display data in a useful manner, or lacked data.
+I went through several iterations until I found the right balance of information to include.

 # Feedback